ETAChalmers/ETA-Hemsida/content/_index.md

 {{< sectionLargeText title="Become a member" >}}
   Do you want to know more about us or become a member?
   <br><br>
   Come and visit us in our lab on the 7th floor in the EDIT building.
 Usually there are always members here during lunch time.
+You can check if the lab is open at https://nanpa.sk6ab.se.
   <br><br>
   I you can’t find your way, call us at 031-20 78 60.
+There is also a "guide" on our [wiki](https://wiki.eta.chalmers.se/doku.php?id=user:hitta)
 {{< /sectionLargeText >}}

 {{< openStreetMap lat="57.687895" long="11.978108">}}